-One eazyBI account contains a set of data which can be analyzed by one or many account users.
+One eazyBI account contains a set of data that can be analyzed by one or many account users.
 In any given time, you can work with one selected current account (you will see the current account on top right header menu).
-You can select current account either from Home tab or from account selection drop-down in the top right header menu.
+You can select current account either from Home tab or from the account selection drop-down in the top-right header menu.

-User who creates eazyBI account is Owner of the account.
-Owner has all rights for this account and also can add additional users to account.
-In case of private accounts only specified account users will have access to account data.
+The user who creates an eazyBI account is Owner of the account.
+The owner has all rights for this account and also can add additional users to account.
+In the case of private accounts only specified account users will have access to account data.

 Read more about adding additional account users to your account.

-Currently import from Excel and CSV format files are supported (other formats will be supported later, please write feedback if you want support of some specific format).
-After upload of source data file you need to define mapping from source file columns to cube dimensions and measures (see Cubes, Dimensions and Measures below).
+Currently import from Excel and CSV format files are supported (other formats will be supported later, please write feedback if you want the support of some specific format).
+After upload of the source data file, you need to define a mapping from source file columns to cube dimensions and measures (see Cubes, Dimensions, and Measures below).

-Import from source applications provides faster way for data import and start of data analysis.
-For each source application data will be uploaded into predefined cube structure and default analysis reports will be created.
-After initial upload regular new data import will be scheduled automatically (for paid subscription plans).
+Import from source applications provides a faster way for data import and start of data analysis.
+For each source application, data will be uploaded into the pre-defined cube structure and default analysis reports will be created.
+After the initial upload, regular new data import will be scheduled automatically (for paid subscription plans).

 See available source applications that eazyBI is integrated with.

 Imported data are stored in multi-dimensional data cubes.
 Cubes contain fact data that are divided by dimensions and each detailed fact “cell” contains measure values about that fact.

 This is an example of a Sales cube that has Customers, Products and Time dimensions and has measures Sales amount and Units sold.
 Each detailed cube “cell” contains sales amount and units sold for a particular product, customer and time period:

 It is easy to illustrate cube with three dimensions but you can have as many dimensions and as many measures as you need in one data cube.